 Math Mornings is a series of lectures and demonstrations aimed at bringing the joy and variety of mathematics to students and their families.
 Speakers from Yale and elsewhere talk about aspects of mathematics that they find fascinating or useful.
 Students and families are invited to play math games and then attend engaging talks about mathematical concepts.

-MATHCOUNTS outreach at Yale brings math programming to local students by having Yale students lead weekly after-school sessions.
-Yale coaches use applied and creative problems to inspire students to see math as an exciting and ever-present part of the world, to reinforce the topics that they are learning in school, and to prepare students for a district-wide competition in the spring.
+MATHCOUNTS is a national middle school enrichment program.
+MATHCOUNTS outreach at Yale brings programming to local students in New Haven, West Haven, and Hamden schools by having Yale students lead weekly after-school sessions.
+Yale coaches use applied and creative problems to inspire students to see math as an exciting and ever-present part of the world, to reinforce the topics that they are learning in school, and to prepare students for a district-wide competition held eachspring.

-Medical Mornings is a lecture series hosted by the Yale Department of Medicine Diversity Committee.
-Each event is designed for families and involves a lecture by a Yale Medical School professor and hands-on health-related demonstrations by Yale medical students and organizations.
+Medical Mornings is a lecture series hosted by the Yale School of Medicine Diversity Committee.
+Each event is designed for families and involves a lecture by a Yale medical school professor and hands-on health-related demonstrations by Yale medical students and organizations.
 Hands-on demonstrations include healthy and unhealthy pig lung specimens, blood pressure kits, and more.

-MOSAIC (Minds on Society, Arts, Ideas and Culture), is a lecture series that offers students the opportunity to engage in thought-provoking discussions with Yale professors and interactive workshops with graduate students.
-Past topics include “Utopia: Imagine a Perfect City” and “Seeing the Familiar in New Ways: What is Public Humanities?”
+MOSAIC: Minds on Society, Arts, Ideas and Culture, is a lecture series that offers local students the opportunity to engage in thought-provoking discussions with Yale professors and interactive workshops with graduate students.
+These events challenge their ideas about identity, civic engagement, history, community, and culture.
+Past topics include “Ballots after Bullets: Democracy Design Lab” and “No Laughing Matter: Comics in the Middle East.”
 All MOSAIC events are free and open to the public.

-The Morse Summer Music Academy is a free music program for intermediate and advanced music students in the band, choir, and/or orchestra programs in the New Haven public schools.
-Over the course of four weeks, students are taught and mentored by a team of music educators from the New Haven public schools and Teaching Artists from the Yale School of Music.
+The Morse Summer Music Academy is a free music program for intermediate and advanced music students in the band, choir, and/or orchestra programs in New Haven public schools.
+Over the course of four weeks, students are taught and mentored by a team of music educators from the New Haven public schools and teaching artists from the Yale School of Music.
+This month-long program offers opportunities for growth in musicianship, technique, and personal achievement.
+New Haven public school students entering grades 4–12 are eligible to apply and audition.

 The Symposium on Music in Schools is held once every two years at the Yale School of Music as part of the Music in Schools Initiative.
 This invitational “working symposium” brings together national leaders for three days of intense discussion on pressing issues surrounding music education in public schools.
 The symposium also honors outstanding music educators and teaching artists with the Yale Distinguished Music Educator Award.

 The North American Computational Linguistics Open Competition (NACLO) is a contest in which students solve linguistics puzzles drawn from a variety of languages.
-In doing so, they learn about the diversity and consistency of language and exercise their logical skills.
-Each year, the Yale Linguistics Department offers four training sessions, led by Yale undergraduate students under the supervision of a faculty member.
+Students do not need prior knowledge of linguistics or fluency in multiple languages in order to participate.
+The Yale Linguistics Department offers four training sessions, led by Yale undergraduate students under the supervision of a faculty member.
+These training sessions take place once a month between October and January.
+The Open Round of NACLO is on the fourth Thursday of January.
+The students with the highest scores are then invited to participate in the Invitational Round, which takes place the first Thursday of March.

-Yale is a founding and primary sponsor of New Haven Promise, which offers scholarships and paid internships for New Haven residents who are graduates of New Haven public schools and selected charter schools.
-Students meeting certain achievement, attendance, community service, and disciplinary requirements are eligible for up to full tuition for in-state public colleges or a partial scholarship for in-state private colleges.
-Yale University contributes $4 million annually to provide Promise scholarships to New Haven graduates.
+Yale is a founding and primary sponsor of New Haven Promise, the only scholarship, support and career preparation program of its kind in the national Promise movement.
+Promise provides scholarships and paid internships for New Haven residents who are graduates of New Haven public schools and selected charter schools.
+Students who live in the city and meet certain achievement, attendance, community service, and disciplinary requirements are eligible for up to full tuition for in-state public colleges or a partial scholarship for in-state private colleges.
+Since the program’s inception, more than 2,300 New Haven students have pursued higher education with a Promise scholarship.

 The New Haven Urban Debate League (UDL) promotes debate and public-speaking skills in New Haven public schools.
 Coaches work weekly with teams in 18 New Haven public middle and high schools, focusing on a different topic each month.
 Students learn the rules of parliamentary debate and compete in regular district-wide tournaments held on Yale’s campus.
 Students also have the opportunity to travel outside of New Haven for tournaments.